alemart/surgescript/docs/reference/dictionary.md

 > **Note:**
 >
 > Whenever you define a dictionary, you spawn a new object.
 One is advised to **NOT** define dictionaries within states, because the code within states run continuously.
-Therefore, new objects will be created at every frame, not just once.
+Therefore, new objects will be created at every frame of the application, not just once.

 Properties
 ----------

-* `count`: integer number.
+#### count

+`count`: number, read-only.

 The number of elements in the Dictionary.

 Functions
 ---------